2000bera/Customer_Lifetime_Value--CLV-_LinearRegression/README.md

 I learnt how to use Python libraries, the language, to understand the dataset more and how to improved the model

-## 😥 Challenges

-Working with converting columns that have object datatype was bit confusing for me since I am still a beginner